capta-journal/map/world/capta.md

 The `mark` property tells vega-lite what type of visual 'mark' to display our `data`.
 For a choropleth this will always be `geoshape`.
 Here we also specify colors for drawing the map.
 Feel free to leave them out or try different colors.

 The `projection` property is uniquely used by map visualizations.
 It specifies a method to project points and shapes from a spherical globe onto a 2-D surface like your screen.
 Different projections make different trade-offs between accurate depictions of area, angle, etc. You may have heard of the Mercator projection; it's a very popular way of drawing maps and it's what Google Maps use.
 However, Mercator tends to exaggerate areas near North and South Poles.
 For a world choropleth I prefer the `naturalEarth1` projection used here (as well as by the original Our World in Data map), which distorts the northern and southern areas less but doesn't maintain the angles as well.
-Do not use this map for navigation, as true north is not always straight up. :) [Here's a tool to see various common projections](https://vega.github.io/vega/docs/projections/) that are supported by vega-lite.
+[Here's a tool to see various common projections](https://vega.github.io/vega/docs/projections/) that are supported by vega-lite.
 Feel free to switch this from `naturalEarth1` to `mercator` or other projections.

 ### Step 2: Add Color
 So we've created a map, but to make it a choropleth we need to bring in our healthcare expenditure data and modulate each country's color based on it.
 To do so we will add a couple properties to the vega-lite spec.
-The properties we had before stay the same and their details are not shown.
 ```json
 {
   "$schema": ...,